systopia/funding/docs/administration/user-permissions.md

 ## Drupal Permissions

 After installing the funding extension, the Drupal roles need to be given the correct permissions.
-You can edit the Drupal permissons at **People > Permissions** or `admin/people/permissions`, respectively.
+You can edit the Drupal permissons at **People > Permissions** or `/admin/people/permissions`, respectively.

-* Create a role for frontend users and assign this permission to it:
+* Assign this permission to  to the role `CiviRemote: CiviRemote Funding`:
     * CiviRemote: Access CiviCRM Funding
 * Reviewers need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager